r-spatial/rgee/README.md

 install_github("r-spatial/rgee")
 ```

-Additionally, `rgee` depends on the [Python packages](https://rstudio.github.io/reticulate/articles/package.html): [numpy](https://pypi.org/project/numpy/) and [ee](https://pypi.org/project/earthengine-api/) and **requires [gcloud CLI](https://cloud.google.com/sdk/docs/install#deb) to authenticate users**.
-The next example shows how to install rgee in Linux (If you are trying to use rgee in a server, see this example in Rstudio cloud -- https://posit.cloud/content/5175749)
+Additionally, `rgee` depends on [numpy](https://pypi.org/project/numpy/) and [earthengine-api](https://pypi.org/project/earthengine-api/) and requires **[gcloud CLI](https://cloud.google.com/sdk/docs/install#deb)** to authenticate new users.
+The next example shows how to set rgee up into a fresh computer with Ubuntu (If you are trying to use rgee in a server, see this example in Rstudio cloud -- https://posit.cloud/content/5175749)

 ``` r
 install.packages(c("remotes", "googledrive"))